matrix-org/matrix-spec-proposals/specification/30_server_server_api.rst

 Federation API
 ===============

-Federation is the term used to describe how to communicate between Matrix home servers.
-Federation is a mechanism by which two home servers can exchange Matrix event messages, both as a real-time push of current events, and as a historic fetching mechanism to synchronise past history for clients to view.
-It uses HTTPS connections between each pair of servers involved as the underlying transport.
-Messages are exchanged between servers in real-time by active pushing from each server's HTTP client into the server of the other.
-Queries to fetch historic data for the purpose of back-filling scrollback buffers and the like can also be performed.
-Currently routing of messages between homeservers is full mesh (like email) - however, fan-out refinements to this design are currently under consideration.
+Matrix home servers use the Federation APIs to communicate with each other.
+Home servers use these APIs to push messages to each other in real-time, to request historic messages from each other, and to query profile and presence information about users on each other's servers.

+The API's are implemented using HTTPS GETs and PUTs between each of the servers.
+These HTTPS requests are strongly authenticated using public key signatures at the TLS transport layer and using public key signatures in HTTP Authorization headers at the HTTP layer.

 There are three main kinds of communication that occur between home servers:

+Persisted Data Units (PDUs):
+    These events are broadcast from one home server to any others that have joined the same "context" (namely, a Room ID).
+They are persisted in long-term storage and record the history of messages and state for a context.

+    Like email, it is the responsibility of the originating server of a PDU to deliver that event to its recepient servers.
+However PDUs are signed using the originating server's public key so that it is possible to deliver them through third-party servers.

+Ephemeral Data Units (EDUs):
+    These events are pushed between pairs of home servers.
+They are not persisted and are not part of the history of a "context", nor does the receiving home server have to reply to them.

 Queries:
     These are single request/response interactions between a given pair of servers, initiated by one side sending an HTTPS GET request to obtain some information, and responded by the other.
 They are not persisted and contain no long-term significant history.
 They simply request a snapshot state at the instant the query is made.

-Ephemeral Data Units (EDUs):
-   These are notifications of events that are pushed from one home server to another.
-They are not persisted and contain no long-term significant history, nor does the receiving home server have to reply to them.

-Persisted Data Units (PDUs):
-   These are notifications of events that are broadcast from one home server to any others that are interested in the same "context" (namely, a Room ID).
-   They are persisted to long-term storage and form the record of history for that context.

-EDUs and PDUs are further wrapped in an envelope called a Transaction, which is transferred from the origin to the destination home server using an HTTP PUT request.
+EDUs and PDUs are further wrapped in an envelope called a Transaction, which is transferred from the origin to the destination home server using an HTTPS PUT request.